What’s in a name? Here’s our ultimate list of sewing terminology. Did we miss a crucial one? Let us know by emailing firstname.lastname@example.org.

 Tension: The amount of “pinching” done to your thread as it flows through your sewing machine.
 Thicker fabrics need a higher tension (a harder pinch so the thread doesn’t flow out too quickly), and thinner fabrics need less tension (a lesser pinch to let the thread out easily to prevent puckering).

 Under Stitch: Sewing a line of stitching along the seam allowance to the facing or lining to help keep it flat and prevent it from popping up and creating bulk under a seam.
-Very similar to stitching in the ditch.

 Wrong Side: The “back” side of the fabric; usually the opposite side of a distinctly printed fabric.